-Certain organisations use the provision of cheap wills as an enticement for clients to enter into other transactions.
-In a recent case involving Barclays Bank, the bank's poorly drafted will which had cost their client £90, lead to a £400k claim against the bank after the client had died.
-Click here to read more about this case.
+Certain organisations use cheap wills as an enticement to clients to enter into other transactions, such as taking loans or mortgages.
+In one notable case involving Barclays Bank, the bank's poorly drafted will which had cost their client just £90, led to a successful £400k claim against the bank after the client died.

 When Can a Will be Declared Invalid?

 - fail to comply with certain legal and technical formalities;

 - if they are obtained by duress or undue influence, against the wishes of the person making the will; or

 - if the deceased did not have capacity when the will was made, for example if they have had a stroke or have advanced dementia.

 What Can I do About a Forged Will?